vsulli/MentalMathProgram/README.md

     * Need to change  it to allow for negative numbers in the same range
     - will have to adjust check for correct response
     - currently subtraction is just taking the opposite of the entry to check

+    * for division - need to check if answer given is within one decimal place of correct answer (rounded)

+    * for division - need to make sure you don't divide by 0
+    * eventually add logarithms and exponents
+    * add TTS voice for speaking problem